-Decorators are generic, configurable, reusable objects designed to be attached to elements to add custom rendering effects.
+Decorators are generic, configurable, reusable objects designed to be attached to elements to add custom rendering effects across their surface.
 Decorators render on top of an element’s border and background.
 For a full description on how decorators are attached to elements and configured through RML, see the relevant section in the RCSS documentation.

 Decorator overview

-RmlUi ships with four decorators; one for displaying a single image on an element, and three for tiling images across an element’s surface.
+RmlUi ships with several built-in decorators, from displaying a single image, to tiling images, and gradients.
 Depending on how fancy you want your elements to look, you may need to develop custom decorators.
 Custom decorators are defined and instanced in a similar way to custom elements.
 A custom decorator class is created, which needs to derive from Rml::Decorator, and an instancer is registered for it with the RmlUi factory.

 In order to optimise memory usage, decorators are shared between elements where appropriate.
 For each decorator it has, an element maintains a handle to arbitrary per-element data that the decorator can generate if required.
-So, for example, in the document generated by the following RML:
+For example, consider the document generated by the following RML.

 <rml>